TABurrows/taburrows.github.io/_docs/google-cloud/database-bigtable.md

 - Organize related COLUMNS in the same COLUMN FAMILY
 - Choose short but meaningful names for the COLUMN FAMILIES (max size is 16KB)

 - Create as many columns as you need.
-Bigtable is sparse and there's not space penalty for a column that is not sued in a row.
+Bigtable is sparse and there's no space penalty for a column that is not stored in a row.
 You can have millions of columns in a table, so long as no row exceeds the maximum limit of 256MB per row.
 - Avoid using too many columns in any single row.
 Although a table can have millions of columns, a ROW SHOULD NOT.
 A few factors contribute to this best practice:
     - it takes time for Bigtable to process each cell in a row
     - Each cell adds some overhead to the amount of data that's stored in your table and sent over the network